Gitanuj993/IDEONIX/activity/README.md

 ## who  is responsible for its  management and correctness on daily basis ?
 1. A dedicated team member will be appointed.
-2. information present in it can be chaged and modified by any member after approval.
+2. information present in it can be changed and modified by any member after approval.